- BA (Hons) Contemporary Circus with Physical Theatre

 If you’re interested in this course but haven’t applied before the UCAS deadline, please get in touch, as there may still be places available.

 Ready to apply?
 Click the 'apply now' button in the centre of this page.

 Need more guidance?
 Head to our how to apply webpages.

 Interview and portfolio guidance

-If your application is successful we’ll invite you to an audition / workshop day at our Kingswood site.
-If you are applying from outside of Europe we can accept a video audition.
+If your application is successful, we’ll invite you to an audition / workshop day at our Kingswood site.
+If you're applying from outside the EU we can accept a video audition.